Infographic: Compartment Syndrome

 Regional nerve blocks of the face and ear can be a wonderful choice of analgesia in a child, particularly for wounds that need to be repaired.
-The benefits include fewer local injections, improved cosmesis due to less wound margin distortion, and improved analgesia within the nerve region.1,2 The following blog post and brief video tutorial review the key elements of this technique.
+The benefits include fewer local injections, improved cosmesis due to less wound margin distortion, and improved analgesia within the nerve region.

 Welcome to the 4th annual installment of our must-know Emergency Medicine pharmacotherapy articles post, this time for 2017.
 We summarize some important EM pharmacotherapy articles from the last 12 months.
 We have tried to focus on articles that you may have missed, but are potentially high-impact for improving clinical practice in the ED.
 Without further ado, we present the 12 must-know EM pharmacotherapy articles of 2017.